-Glencore property consists of 16.2 hectares and sits along the west boundary of LiCo's Teledyne Cobalt Project.
+The Glencore Bucke property consists of two patented mining claims totaling approximately 16.2 ha in area, and sits along the west boundary of LiCo's Teledyne Cobalt Project.
 In 1981, Teledyne leased mining claim 585 ("Glencore Bucke Property") from Falconbridge Nickel Mines Ltd., as the company recognized the significant exploration potential that the Property had due to the possible southern extensions of the Cobalt Contact veins on mining claim T43819 that projected southward onto the Property.
 In the same year, Teledyne completed 36 diamond drill holes totaling 10,903 ft (3323.3 m) on the Property.
 The drilling program outlined two separate vein systems hosting significant cobalt and silver values.
 The two zones are known as the Main Zone, measuring 152.4 m in length, and the Northwest Zone, measuring 70.0 m in length.
 The Main Zone had a north-south strike, which is hypothesized as the southern extension of the #3 vein from the Cobalt Contact Mine located immediately to the north of the Property.
 Additional work was recommended but never completed due to a downturn in cobalt prices at the time.
 Based on the surface drill program completed by Teledyne, historical reserves of 60,000 tons in the geologically inferred category, and 15,000 tons in the probable category, at an average grade of 0.45% Co, 3.0 oz/t Ag was estimated (Linn, 1983).
-The reserve estimate is a historical estimate as defined by National Instrument 43-101.
 The historical reserve estimate contains categories that are not consistent with current CIM definitions.
 A qualified person has not done sufficient work to classify the historical estimate as current mineral resources or mineral reserves.
 No attempt was made to reconcile the historical reserve calculations as reported by Teledyne Tungsten.
-LiCo is not treating the historical reserve estimate as a current mineral resource or mineral reserve.
+The Company is not treating the historical reserve estimate as a current mineral resource or mineral reserve.